max-49/BagelBot/README.md

 7. Run `b.help` to make and fill `commands.json` and run `b.bal` to make your profile
 8. You should now have a running instance of BagelBot!

 Important information: This bot is coded using discord.py version 1.7.3.
-If you have version 2.0 installed and want to run the bot, you might have to change some things (ex. avatar_url --> avatar.url)
+If you have version 2.0 installed and want to run the bot, you might have to change some things (ex. avatar.url --> avatar.url)

 -----------------------------------